shubhanshut31/_portfolia_website/README.md

 # _portfolia_website
-i developed this portfolia website using python and Html
+I developed this portfolia website using python and Html